 This product will provide a good fundamental basis for those familiar with racing engine design, but without prior experience with the stovebolt for planning and constructing a serious vintage race engine for H.A.M.B., S.C.T.A., &c.

 I guarantee that you’ll find information in this product you’ve never seen before, and which will help you plan and complete your project.

 Consider this: if this product saves you from making even a single mistake or bad purchase, or gives you one new idea, doesn’t that make this purchase worth while?
 The price is a very small fraction of what you’ll invest in the motor - plan it more intelligently, and get better results.

-source of performance literature since 1971.
-The advice and suggestions are not reprinted from other articles, magazines, or factory literature and are not available anywhere else, (although some of the data is public).
+V has been a source of performance literature since 1971.
+The advice and suggestions are not reprinted from other articles, magazines, or factory literature and are not available anywhere else (although some of the data is public).

-Contents so far in the draft version are 160 pages (over 135,000 words), includes the following subjects, with over 90 data tables and a sample engine modification worksheet.
+Contents so far in the draft version are over 180 pages (over 175,000 words), includes the following subjects, with over 90 data tables, and a sample engine modification worksheet to record and compare your progress and results.

 How much power can I realistically expect to get from my engine?